About the Two Corner Timing Model

 Flow Past

 While all other signals are computed at the market close for immedate investment (or as close to it as feasible), Flow Past was tuned for next-day performance: the signal is known a full day in advance, making it easy to enter orders at the next day's close (such as with mutual funds that are priced at market close).
-This was done at the cost of performance: returns are notably lower than for other signals, as well as being less smooth.
+This was done at the cost of performance: returns are lower than for other signals, as well as being less smooth.

 The Hemi Signal